 We used the GHG Protocol Calculator for Transport Emissions to calculate the total metric tonnes CO2e associated with business travel.
-A total of 1,152,899 miles were traveled in 2019 by 98 passengers.
-The average distance was assumed to be greater than 1108 kilometers.
+Due to the pandemic and travel restrictions, we estimate that a total of approximately 288,000 miles were traveled in 2020 by 100 passengers.
+The average distance was assumed to be greater than 275 kilometers.